 SHAYLENE CHATHAM, BSN, RN

-Mrs. Chatham has been our school nurse for three years, and she also teaches a high school nutrition class.
+Mrs. Chatham has been our school nurse for four years, and she also teaches a high school nutrition class.
 She has a B.S. in Nursing from West Texas A&M University, and she has taught pediatric nursing at the college level.
 She is well equipped to handle everything from scrapes and bumps to significant chronic medical conditions.
+She also teaches a 7th grade health class, and coaches our jump rope team and pom squad.

 “I feel like I have over 200 children!
 I love that God has trusted me enough to be a stand-in mom for these kids during the school day.
 I love my relationships with them, and that they come to me with spiritual or medical problems.
 When a kid comes to me and they’re sick or scared, I’m able to get down on their level and provide comfort.
 For kids with serious medical issues, I feel blessed to be on their healthcare team and help their parents feel safer about their child’s school day.”